nilsmango/project7III/content/tap/manual/_index.md

 ### 3.1.1 Settings
 In Settings you can configure very useful things, like the connection or touch indicators (great for tutorials etc.).
-- You will also find a button to enable/disable all **Performance Features**.
+- You will also find a button to enable/disable all [Performance Features](#4-1-performance-features).

 ### 3.2 Main Views
 The main Ableton Live controller views share some common elements, described below.